MetOffice/opsinputs/README.md

       module use /data/users/wsmigaj/Projects/JediModules/modulefiles
       module unload R/3.6.1

+   and, depending on whether you are using a `gfortran` or an `ifort` build of OPS, either

       module load jedi/ufo-bundle-dev-stack/gnu/7.2.0

+   or

+      module load jedi/ufo-bundle-dev-stack/intel/17.0.64

 6. Create a build directory next to the `ufo-bundle` directory, enter it and run ecbuild to configure a build, passing the path to the OPS build folder to the OPS_ROOT variable: